Trivaris/Trivnix/docs/architecture.md

 This repo provides reusable NixOS and Home Manager modules and overlays.
 It works together with two companion repositories and one private input:

 - `trivnix` (this repo): common NixOS/Home modules, overlays, shared logic
-- `trivnix-lib`: helper library (`resolveDir`, `mkNixOS`, `mkHomeManager`, etc.)
+- `trivnixLib`: helper library (`resolveDir`, `mkNixOS`, `mkHomeManager`, etc.)
-- `trivnix-configs`: per-host and per-user configuration source of truth
+- `trivnixConfigs`: per-host and per-user configuration source of truth
-- `trivnix-private`: private inputs and glue for secrets
+- `trivnixPrivate`: private inputs and glue for secrets

 ## Outputs Flow

 `outputs.nix` wires everything together:

-- Reads host definitions from `trivnix-configs.configs`.
+- Reads host definitions from `trivnixConfigs.configs`.
-- For each host, builds a NixOS config using `trivnix-lib.mkNixOS`.
+- For each host, builds a NixOS config using `trivnixLib.mkNixOS`.
-- For each user on a host, builds a Home Manager config using `trivnix-lib.mkHomeManager`.
+- For each user on a host, builds a Home Manager config using `trivnixLib.mkHomeManager`.
 - Exposes results under `nixosConfigurations` and `homeConfigurations`.

 Paths to check in this repo: